Den of Thieves 2: Pantera: Plot

 In Antwerp, Belgium, Donnie Wilson joins the Panther Crew, led by Jovanna, to steal a red diamond and files from an airport hangar.
 They flee disguised as SWAT.
 Back in Long Beach, California, Deputy Sheriff Nick O'Brien is recently divorced and seemingly put on leave by the Los Angeles Sheriff's Department.
 He meets with Merrimen's girlfriend Holly and asks her about Merrimen and Donnie's plans after the federal reserve heist.
 She discloses that the money from the heist is being stored in a bank in Panama and threatens to release footage of Nick's affair with her unless he is able to get her Merrimen's cut from the heist.

 The Panthers plan their next heist: a diamond vault at the World Diamond Center in Nice, France.
-Donnie, posing as an executive, infiltrates the bank, while Nick confirms Donnie's involvement through the local task force led by Detective Hugo without alerting them.
+Donnie, posing as a diamond trader, infiltrates the bank, while Nick confirms Donnie's involvement through the local task force led by Detective Hugo without alerting them.
 Nick meets Donnie and forces his way into the crew.
 Jovanna introduces Nick to Chava, the vault manager's wife and their inside link.
 Meanwhile, the Calabrian mafia, angry over the stolen red diamond, plans retaliation.

 The Panthers party at a club, where Nick flirts with Jovanna, causing Marko, her ex-boyfriend, and Vuk to brawl with Nick.
 After being kicked out of the club, Nick and Donnie are kidnapped by the mafia, demanding the diamond's return to their leader, the infamous Octopus.
 Donnie calls Nick, who recommits to the heist.
-Jovanna announces that Marko and Vuk have been ousted from the crew following their fight and declare Nick a fellow Panther.
+Jovanna announces that Marko and Vuk have been ousted from the crew following their fight and declares Nick a fellow Panther.